theheking/intro-to-r/content/5_datavisualisation.md

 > Learning Objectives
 > -------------------
 >
-> *   Understand that there is basic R plotting (histograms) and more popular ggplot2 package plots (for everything else).
+> *   Understand that there is basic R plotting (eg histograms) and more popular ggplot2 package plots (for everything else).
 > *   Customise the aesthetics of an existing plot.
 > *   Export plots from RStudio to standard graphical file formats.
 > *   Add basic statistical testing to your plots.